lauraclay/coder-html-css-lessons/Lesson-4/student-instructions-4.md

 10. Change the size and styles of the fonts for `<h2>` and `<p>` text too!

-## Other Fun Things to do with Fonts
+## Other fun things to do with fonts

 You can use CSS to apply all sorts of fun styles.
 For example, why not make the text look a little blurry like this...